mythi/meta-ostro/doc/architecture/architecture.rst

 provides the necessary drivers and hardware adaptation.

 Sensors and connectivity are critical for IoT devices.
-Ostro OS reference Linux kernel configuration focuses on making good number of sensors and connectivity peripherals available for the end-users and makers.
+Ostro OS reference Linux kernel configuration focuses on making as many sensors and connectivity peripherals available for the end-users and makers.
 In addition, a dedicated page for :ref:`hardware` that describes how various peripherals can be run with :ref:`platforms` is maintained.